Home

 1. Make sure the telescope is turned off.

 NOTE: Mounts that support the CN16 GPS Accessory Kit (CGE, AS-GT, SLT, SE, iSeries) have a "Utilities: GPS" menu item that allows the CN16 GPS to be turned on or off.
-This menu item is not applicable to StarGPS-NX and will return "No GPS detected" (it looks for a CN16).
+This menu item does not apply to the use of a StarGPS-NX with GPS-NexStar cable and will return "No GPS detected" (it looks for a CN16).

 StarGPS-NX works with Gemini Level 1 or 2 by sending LX200 commands to the Gemini.
 This requires a power off/on cycle to reset the Gemini pointing model.
 Gemini Level 3 and 4 have the ability to detect a GPS receiver and don't require a power cycle, so we recommend upgrading your Gemini software.